 Hi!
 Thanks for joining me in Week 8 of the One Room Challenge with Better Homes and Gardens!
 This is the final reveal of my laundry room makeover!!!
 You can see Week 1 here with the horrifying Before pictures (trust me, you’ll want to see it!) and my design plan.
 Week 2 was finding inspiration, clearing out the space, and finding an unwanted surprise.
 In Week 3, I started laying the peel and stick tile.
 In Week 4, I showed how to lay peel and stick tile.
 In Week 5-6, you can see some fabulous wall treatments for under $1!!!
 In Week 7, you can see some of the details.
-Read on to see how I did this laundry room makeover for $325!!!
+Read on to see how I did this Simple Farmhouse Laundry Room Makeover on a Budget!!!
 (Hint-it involves a lot of coupons, and a lot of spray paint!)

 Let’s start at the very beginning.
 Ugh-I cringe every time I see this!
 The laundry room is not very big, and it somehow became the junk room, leaving us with less than 12 inches to move in.
 Embarrassingly, we’ve been in our house for about 17 years, and have never done anything to this room-except cram more junk in!

 My first step was to go through every bin, nook, and cranny and clean it all out.
 In doing so, I found drywall damage and ripped up baseboard from an old leak that we had never completely repaired.
 There was so much junk in there that I had completely forgotten!
 We bought new baseboards and hired a handy man to repair the drywall and install the new baseboards.
 We also had him install new baseboards in the kids’ bathroom.
 The charge for this was $125, and I did not include it in my cost for the laundry room makeover because it was basic maintenance that needed to be done.